 COVID-19 UPDATE: As things return to normal in the post-pandemic timeframe, Advanced Counselor Training will be providing at least 3 trainings per year of each topic we provide.
-Based on participant feedback, we have decided to stay virtual throughout 2021.
+Based on participant feedback, we have decided to stay virtual throughout 2021 and the first half of 2022.
 We are currently judging the desire to return to in-person trainings.
 Basically the pandemic has shown people that they can attend live, interactive webinars for their continuing education instead of going on site, dealing with traffic, etc. It is much easier to pop open your device, and attend a live, interactive webinar without the worry of traffic, COVID, or other concerns that could come with attending, in-person workshop.
 Thus we will continue to provide our top quality live, interactive webinars and continue to assess participants desire to return to live, in-person trainings in 2022.
 Our live, interactive webinars will be using the Zoom platform.
 If you are good with proceeding in this webinar format, then please feel free to register today!

 I know what you’re thinking … a webinar?
 Really?
 Yes, and I solemnly swear to do my best to not make this a snooze fest!
 Here is recent feedback from webinars:

 “Glenn is literally the best instructor ever as he effectively uses his sense of humor and knowledge so that i actually retain the information.
 He keeps me very interested in the subject matter.” – November, 2021

 “I chose this [Harm Reduction] course because it’s a topic to which I have a very visceral reaction and I wanted to challenge myself.
 I’m so happy that I did challenge myself.
 I realized that I thought I knew what encompasses harm reduction, but having more education about what good harm reduction means was a real game changer.” – August, 2021